 Renewing your licence—travelling interstate or overseas

-If you are travelling or temporarily residing interstate or overseas, you may be able to renew your Queensland driver licence by mail.
+If you are travelling or temporarily residing interstate or overseas, you may be able to renew your Queensland driver licence by mail or online.
 You can do this up to 6 weeks before your licence expires.

 You will not be able to renew your driver licence by mail if: